 The number one answer about floats seems to center around security concerns.
 Shopkeepers are worried that having “large” amounts of cash on the premises, or worse carrying a known amount of cash with them every morning and evening, makes them and their establishment a target for petty theft.

 This is also observable in supermarkets, where every few minutes staff are seen obsessively bundling euro bills into vacuum tubes to be stored in the safe.
 This of course happens in other countries, but does not seem to happen with such frequency as it does in Italy.

 Owners don’t trust their employees (that much)

-In the retail world it’s all too easy for staff to pilfer cash, but the issue of industry-vertical trust does seem to be greater in Italy than in other countries: for example, my local gelateria does not allow any of its staff to operate the cash register other than the owner.
+In the retail world it’s all too easy for staff to pilfer cash, but the issue of lack of industry-vertical trust does seem to be greater in Italy than in other countries: for example, my local gelateria does not allow any of its staff to operate the cash register other than the owner.
 If the owner is out of the store or in the bathroom, then you’ll just have to wait for them.

 Of course this isn’t true for the majority of businesses, but it is one reason that’s been proffered to me for not starting the day with a viable float.

 Coins are difficult to deal with